 If you discover that some well-known websites are already linking to your site, please contact them and express your gratitude.
 A simple email or contact form request to link to one of their related pieces and ask for a link exchange if you have new content they would enjoy isn’t going to hurt.
-As a matter of fact, they’ve already included some of your stuff into their own.
+As a matter of fact, they’ve already included some of your stuff in their own.

 So many sources of information are available to marketers.
 One of these has always been Google Search Console, but with the most recent enhancements, it is now much more potent.

-MediaONE has more than a decade of expertise in marketing, SEO, and web building, and we are continually looking for the most efficient ways to improve your website’s performance.
+The blog is from MediaONE: MediaONE has more than a decade of expertise in marketing, SEO, and web building, and we are continually looking for the most efficient ways to improve your website’s performance.
 If you have a Google Search Console account, we can analyze data to help you grow your business by generating and proposing the best strategy for your needs.